This information is for private landlords. Private tenants can find information and advice here.

 Protected tenancies and rent control

 Protected tenancies are also rent-controlled, even if there is no disrepair.
-The Rent Officer for Northern Ireland sets the maximum rent for all protected tenancies in Northern Ireland.
+The Rent Officer for Northern Ireland decides what the maximum rent should be.

 Rent amounts for rent-controlled tenancies do not automatically increase.
 But the rent officer can review rents to decide whether or not they should be increased.